-MPI needs your help to keep watch for the brown marmorated stink bug, which could attack a wide range of New Zealand crops and infest local homes.
+We need your help to keep watch for the brown marmorated stink bug.
+This could attack a wide range of crops and infest homes.

-The brown marmorated stink bug has spread to the United States and Europe from Asia.
-It's not established in New Zealand but it's a sneaky pest that we've caught at the border many times, hitchhiking on passengers and in imported goods.
+The brown marmorated stink bug has spread from Asia to the United States and Europe.
+It isn’t established in New Zealand but it’s a sneaky pest that we’ve caught at the border many times.
+It hitchhikes on passengers and in imported goods.

 Risk to New Zealand

 These bugs could be a damaging pest as well as a household nuisance.
 They thrive in cool climates so are a threat right across New Zealand.
 If they get established here they are hard to kill, travel a long way, and breed quickly.

 Crops and gardens could be devastated

 Stink bugs feed on a wide range of plants.
 They could attack grapes, kiwifruit, apples, citrus, stone fruit, corn, and many other fruit and vegetable crops.